gjbex/training-material/Python/README.md

 16. `python-intro.pptx`: Powerpoint presentation on Python as a data processing language, exercises for the corresponding training session can be found in the `Exercsises` directory.
+17. `Mpi4py`: illustration of writing distributed applicationns using MPI